Kate is a mother of two and holds a Bachelor of Science (B.S.) degree from Sonoma State University. She's also a passionate researcher.

 This indicated to me that this powder, as harmless as it was, was completely contained inside the bed.
 So unless you have habits of cutting open your mattresses and eating the contents, you aren’t going to be ingesting any of this harmless powder anyway.

-If you would like to read more about this powder, there is a very in-depth independent study which completely confirms the safety of this powder.
-You can read the study here: Center for Toxicology and Environmental Health Report on the Purple Powder.
+If you would like to read more about this powder, there is a very in-depth independent study that was conducted by the Center for Toxicology and Environmental Health Report.
+Their study completely confirms the safety of this powder.
+Another study, conducted by John J. Godleski MD, reached similar findings.

 Off-Gassing of the Purple Mattress